 As an example of a deeper look into this issue, the book “Eyes of the Skin” by Juhani Palasmaa explores how the visual focus in the field of architecture neglects other sensory domains.
 This does not only raise a concern that what cannot be seen will have a natural tendency for being overlooked but also implies that visual qualities will be excessively overvalued compared to non-visual aspects.

 As such acoustics is an example of an invisible quality of buildings that is easily under prioritized and undervalued.

-A bit oversimplified, however, we can describe architectural design, like other fields of design, as essentially being about giving shape to something new.
+A bit oversimplified, we can describe the architectural design, like other fields of design, as essentially being about giving shape to something new.
 The longer the process goes on the more concretized and static the design becomes.
-To ensure that a given design is going to accommodate the intended use and environment, it is crucial that the designer have a holistic understanding from the very beginning of the hierarchy of qualities that her creation should be shaped around.
+To ensure that a given design is going to accommodate the intended use and environment, it is crucial that the designer have a holistic understanding of the hierarchy of qualities that her creation should be shaped around, from the very beginning.

 “I believe that many aspects of the pathology of everyday architecture today can (…) be understood through an analysis of the epistemology of the senses, and a critique of the ocular bias of our culture at large, and of architecture in particular.” – Juhani Pallasmaa (6)